Internationalization opportunities abound at St. Ambrose! All it takes is some initiative and planning!

 - Help us to plan International Education Week in the fall and Diversity Fest, My SAU Experience, and the International Poetry Reading in the spring.

 - Participate in the Bee Families program, in which you mentor an international student.

 - Volunteer to be an academic advisor for an international student.

 - Provide educational programming for the International Themed Community in McCarthy Hall.

-- Join us for our International Coffee Hour held during the first month of each new semester.
+- Join us for our International Coffee Hour.